SpectroFinance/SpectroCoin-Merchant-API/README.md

 ## Validating callbacks

-Requests comming from Spectro Coin to merchant pages are also signed.
+Requests coming from Spectro Coin to merchant pages are also signed.
 Merchant must validate signature of the request.
 Request signature to be validated must be **Base64 decoded**.
-Request must be converted to **UTF-8 URL encoded concatinated parameters** of one string line with parameter name and in specific order specified in documentation.
+Request must be converted to **UTF-8 URL encoded concatenated parameters** of one string line including parameter names and ordered in specific sequence specified in documentation.

 ### Java validation (using sample application)